aishfenton/Argus/README.md

 <img src="https://dl.dropboxusercontent.com/u/8245460/vegas/argus-logo.png" width="170">

 Scala macros for generating code from [Json Schemas](http://json-schema.org).
 Any structures defined within the schema (such as properties, enums, etc) are used to generate scala code at compile time.

-Json encoder/decoders are also generated using the Circe Json library.
+Json encoder/decoders are also generated for the [Circe](https://github.com/travisbrown/circe) Json library.

+**NB:**
+Why Argus?
+In keeping with the theme of Argonaut and Circe, Argus (son of Arestor) was the builder of the ship "Argo", on which the Argonauts sailed.

 ## Quick Example